Welcome to the Scenic and Cultural Byways website!

 What is the difference between a Scenic Byway and a Scenic Road?
 Are Scenic Roads a type of Scenic Byway?
 These questions have come up quite often in the past couple of years.
 With this in mind, the following is a summary of the main points of each designation.
 Also, check out the State of New Hampshire's Web site for links to the legislation for each program.

 The New Hampshire Scenic and Cultural Byways Program was established in 1992 under RSA 238:19, "… to provide the opportunity for residents and visitors to travel a system of byways which feature the scenic and cultural qualities of the state within the existing highway system, promote retention of rural and urban scenic byways, support the cultural, recreational and historic attributes along these byways, and expose the unique elements of the state's beauty, culture and history."
 The legislation established the program and the Scenic and Cultural Byways Council to serve as an advisory body for the Scenic and Cultural Byway System.
 The administration of the program is through the New Hampshire Department of Transportation, Bureau of Planning and Community Assistance.
-The New Hampshire Scenic Byway state coordinator is William Rose and he can be reached by e-mail at email@example.com.
+The New Hampshire Scenic Byway program manager is William Rose and he can be reached by e-mail at email@example.com.

 New Hampshire's Scenic and Cultural Byways program is one of many now in place nationwide.
 These statewide programs are tied directly to the National Scenic Byways Program.
 There are three categories of byways under the National Scenic Byways Program; two are nationally designated categories, the third is a state designation.